codership/documentation/galeracluster/source/docker.rst

    ubuntu      galera-node-1 53b97c3d7740  2 minutes ago  362.7 MB
    ubuntu      14.04         ded7cd95e059  5 weeks ago    185.5 MB

 You now have a working node image available for use as a container.
 You can launch it using the ``docker run`` command.
 Repeat the build process on each server to create a node container image for Galera Cluster.
+Update the container tag to help differentiate between them.

 -------------------------
 Deploying the Container